xiaopv/xiaopv.github.io/_teaching/2024-spring-mat151.md

  * Office hour: Tuesdays and Thursdays 1-2pm, Wednesdays 10-11am or by appointment.

 ## Homework

  * Feb.
+22, 2024
+   * Complete Homework 6 in WileyPLUS.

+ * Feb.
 20, 2024
    * Start working on Homework 6 in WileyPLUS.